CoFH/cofh.github.io/docs/thermal-foundation/creosote-oil/index.md

 Creosote oil cannot be placed as a block.

 ### Fluid Transposer ingredient
-{% include recipe-table.html type='transposer-fill' recipes=page.usage-recipes.transposer-fill %}
+{% include recipe-table.html type='transposer-te5-fill' recipes=page.usage-recipes.transposer-fill %}

 ### Compression Dynamo fuel
 When used as fuel in a [compression dynamo](/docs/thermal-expansion/compression-dynamo/), a bucket